LightAndLight/lightandlight.github.io/_drafts/2020-06-30-sized-hkts.md

 versions of functional programming abstractions such as Functor, Applicative, and Traversable.

-This work shows it's definitely possible for Rust to support higher-kinded types in a reasonable manner, but there are some less theoretical reasons why that might not be a good idea in practise.
-Adding 'quantified trait bounds' would require new syntax, and represents an an additional concept for users to learn.
+This work shows it's definitely possible for Rust to support higher-kinded types in a reasonable manner, but there are some less theoretical reasons why that might not be a good idea in practice.
+Adding 'quantified trait bounds' would require new syntax, and represents an additional concept for users to learn.
 Adding a kind system to Rust would also be a controversial change; choosing to keep types uncurried would disadvantage prospective users of the system, and changing to uncurried types would require rethinking of syntax and educational materials to maintain Rust's high standard of user experience.